MIKE'S BUS PAGES

 The Post De-Regulation Scene

-You will have gathered that I'm not exactly a fan of privatisation so I think I'll leave the headline black on this page,for it was certainly a day of that colour back in 1986 when UK public road transport (initially except London) was de-regulated.
-What disdain I had for the ramifications of the 1968 Transport Act pales into insignificance when compared to my (mostly best left unstated) views on the last twenty years of de-regulation tendering and privatisation of UK bus and rail operations.
+You may well have gathered that I'm not exactly a fan of privatisation so I think I'll leave the headline black on this page, for it was certainly a day of that colour back in 1986 when UK public road transport (initially except London and Northern Ireland)) was de-regulated.
+What disdain I had for the ramifications of the 1968 Transport Act pales into insignificance when compared to my (mostly best left unstated) views on the last thirty years of de-regulation, tendering and privatisation of UK bus and rail operations.

-Being rather old-fashioned of view I believe there are certain categories of essential services that should always be provided 'pro bono publico'* and should therefore be fully supported where necessary by the public purse.
+Being rather old-fashioned of view I believe there are certain categories of essential public services that should always be provided 'pro bono publico'* and should therefore be fully supported where necessary by the public purse.
 My strongly held view is that stage-carriage bus services and railways should never have been forced to move away from that position.
 There is a fast growing appreciation of environmental arguments now which begs the question as to why successive UK governments have never fully embraced the need to wholeheartedly support the development of better public transport as they seem moreso to do elsewhere in Europe and the wider world.
-Our esteemed PM has recently pledged £21billion a year expenditure on transport.
-Part of that could easily pay to kick-start tramways/light railways operated by local people for local people in major UK cities.
-The likes of Stagecoach and Transdev are less than comfortable with their ventures in this field thus far so isn't it time to try it the old way?
-I doubt though that much will get done before I'm in my dotage.

 Prior to 1986, for all its ills, we had a system in the UK of bus operation that was about 90% in public ownership and that (or so it seemed anyway) at least went some way to providing the kind (if not always the quality) of services that people wanted, at a cost that most could afford, or were at least willing to pay.